What are they?

 There are different models with regards to the number of training zones and can range up to 7 but the basis of all training zones is what’s referred to as threshold.
 There are actually two different thresholds: aerobic and anaerobic threshold.

 Aerobic threshold is the maximum intensity at which you can ride without blood lactate levels increasing.

 Anaerobic threshold is what people commonly refer to as their ‘threshold’.
 This is your functional threshold power (FTP) for those of you using a power meter, or the maximum heart rate you can sustain for one hour.

-Using these two thresholds would give you a basic structure of three zones, below aerobic threshold, between aerobic and anaerobic threshold and above anaerobic threshold but having more zones allows you to more precisely target a certain aspect of fitness.
+Using these two thresholds would give you a basic structure of three zones, below the aerobic threshold, between the aerobic and anaerobic threshold and above the anaerobic threshold but having more zones allows you to more precisely target a certain aspect of fitness.